qdrant/landing_page/qdrant-landing/content/benchmarks/benchmarks-intro.md

 * Memory consumption benchmark - TBD
 * Filtered search benchmark - TBD
 * Cluster mode benchmark - TBD

+Some of our experiment design decisions are described at [F.A.Q Section](/benchmarks/#benchmarks-faq).

 Suggest your variants of what you want to test in our [Discord channel](https://qdrant.to/discord)!